Alpinet Park: History

 The first arrangements were started in 1930–1934, on an area of 2.2 ha, by architect Mihai Demetrovici, the then director of the horticultural service of the city.
 Initially, the park was called Arboretum, then Alpinet.
 The name Alpinet is inspired by the uneven appearance of the land that created terraces with stone walls and by the variety of alpine and subalpine plants.

+The park has undergone repeated improvements and changes over time.
+The current version belongs to architect Ștefan Iojică, made in 1967 on the occasion of a flower exhibition.
+In 1984, during the sculpture camp "The City Born from Water" organized in Timișoara, ten sculptures created by some of the most renowned Romanian sculptors of that period were installed in this location.
+Crafted from Viștea limestone, the works include the following: